 These include circular economy measures, on-demand service, and anaerobic digesters.
 Circular economy measures include purchasing wasted food’s “energy.”
 Technologies will soon be able to treat food waste onsite.

-#5 The recycle industry will continue to put pressure on WTE projects.
+#5 The recycling industry will continue to put pressure on WTE projects.

 In 2015, the United States had about 71 WTE plants that generated electricity.
-Like the United States, developed nations such as Germany, Japan and The Netherlands have seen a growth of the recycling industry that is expected to continue to pressure WTE projects in 2020 and beyond.
-Developing economies are not aware of the benefits of WTE, and that is expected to inhibit growth of the recycling industry.
+Like the United States, developed nations such as Germany, Japan, and The Netherlands have seen a growth of the recycling industry that is expected to continue to pressure WTE projects in 2022 and beyond.
+Developing economies are not aware of the benefits of WTE, and that is expected to inhibit the growth of the recycling industry.

 The mounting waste problem has caused governments to push for energy generation from waste.
 Governments will promote WTE through tax benefits and financial incentives.
 This will include greenhouse gas (GHG) credits to companies who dispose of waste by WTE.
 Non-renewable resources will be used in the future due to growing concerns for the environment.
 Negative pressure will come from an upcoming landfill tax on waste in North America.